Professional Book Editors–Choosing the Right One

 I’m an industry-trained, developmental editor, with special training in fiction writing and criticism.
 Visit my About page for my qualifications.
 Feel welcome to contact me for a no-charge phone consultation about your project.

-Don’t let unqualified people, pretending to be professional book editors or to have advanced skills they don’t possess, spoil your chances at being published and successful.
+Don’t let unqualified people, pretending to be professional book editors or to have advanced skills they don’t possess, spoil your chances of being published and successful.
 I’m happy to honestly answer your questions, and tell you what I can do to help.